I’d recommend GBS’s MA for the same reason I recommend GBS’s BAs. They go deeper.

 Why pursue an MA in Ministry at GBSC?

 - Flexibility.
 Graduate classes are completely online, from homework to live class sessions.
 No need to relocate or upset your schedule.
 Our degrees are designed for active pastors, missionaries, and lay ministers.

 - Customization.
-With 18 hours of electives, the MA in Ministry will be shaped with an emphasis in Christian counseling, preaching, evangelism and apologetics, church planting, discipleship, or ministry leadership.
+With 18 hours of electives, the you can shape your MA in Ministry to emphasize Christian counseling, preaching, evangelism and apologetics, church planting, discipleship, or ministry leadership.
 For specifics, see the catalog’s course listing.

 - Theology.
 We are committed to the authority of God’s inerrant Word.
 We are Wesleyan-Arminian and passionate about the message of Spirit-filled, holy living.